 Retail Pharmacy Generally used to fill short-term prescriptions for temporary conditions.
-Short-term prescriptions are for a 30-day supply or less.
+Short- term prescriptions are for a 30-day supply or less.
 Visit a participating retail pharmacy and present your ID card and prescription.
 To find a participating retail network pharmacy in your area, visit caremark.com.
-Generally used to fill long-term maintenance prescriptions for ongoing conditions, such as asthma, diabetes, and high blood pressure.
-Home delivery/mail order service is a convenient and cost-effective way to order up to a 90-day supply.
-To use home delivery/mail order: Home Delivery/ Mail Order Service • Complete a home delivery order form and submit it along with a 90-day prescription from your doctor.
-Register as a member at caremark.com to print a copy of the form. • If your doctor is submitting the mail order prescription on your behalf, your doctor will need to fax your 90-day prescription along with your member ID number, which is located on the front of your member ID card.
+Home Delivery/ Mail Order Generally used to fill long-term maintenance prescriptions for ongoing conditions, such as asthma, diabetes, and high blood pressure.
+Home delivery/ mail order or Preferred Retail Pharmacy is a convenient and cost-effective way to obtain a 90-day supply.
+Preferred Network Retail Pharmacy includes CVS and DCAM pharmacies.
+If you elect home delivery: Service/Preferred Network Retail Pharmacy Complete a home delivery order form and submit it along with a 90-day prescription from your doctor.
+Register as a member at caremark.com to print a copy of the form.
+If your doctor is submitting the mail order prescription on your behalf, your doctor will need to fax your 90-day prescription along with your member ID number, which is located on the front of your member ID card.